doronz88/fa/README.md

 ## I wanna start using, but where do I start?

-Before using, one must understand the terminology for:
+Before using, you should understand the terminology for:
 Projects, SIG files and Loaders.

-So, grab a cup of coffee, listen to some [nice music](https://www.youtube.com/watch?v=5rrIx7yrxwQ), and please devote a few minutes of your time to reading this README.
+So, grab a cup of coffee, listen to some [nice music](https://www.youtube.com/watch?v=5rrIx7yrxwQ), and please devote a few minutes of your time into reading this README.

 ### Projects